 That’s where Move Three comes into play!
 When the initial source you encounter is low quality and you just care about the claim, your best strategy might be to find a better source altogether.

-In order to find better coverage, you can do a “quick search” on a claim/story.
+In order to find better coverage, you can do a “quick check” on a claim/story.
 Simply type keywords from the article title into Google and (1) observe any consensus, disagreement or controversy on the story, and (2) determine whether the claim is true or false by trying to find reporting by other sources you can confirm are credible.
 If your Google search shows that this story is being covered by multiple outlets, that’s a good sign—after all, most big (true) stories will get covered by multiple, major news outlets.
-See the “quick search” in action in the (1:49) video below:
+See the “quick check” in action in the video below (1:38):